 To get to the section where the Victor is, you have to pass through the King’s Gate, which is one of several remaining original gates that led into the fortress.

 It dates between 1690 and 1696.

 The best view of the confluence of the Sava and Danube rivers is from a point where the Victor monument is.
 It’s a truly magnificent image of two big rivers merging together, which no other European capital city has.

-The Damat Ali Pasha’s Turbeh – named after the Grand Vizier of the Ottoman Empire, during the reign of Sultan Ahmed III.
+The Damat Ali Pasha’s Turbe, named after the Grand Vizier of the Ottoman Empire, during the reign of Sultan Ahmed III.
 It was built in 1784, on the grave of Izzet Mehmed Pasha, another Grand Vizier and governor of Belgrade.
-The turbeh was badly damaged during the First Serbian Uprising.
+The turbe was badly damaged during the First Serbian Uprising.
 So, the Ottoman governor of Serbia, Marashli Ali Pasha, reconstructed it in 1819 and dedicated it to Damat Ali Pasha.

 Another two governors that only administered the fortress, as Serbia gained autonomy, were also buried there: Selim Sirri Pasha in 1847 and Hasan Pasha in 1850.
 It is one of the very few remaining Ottoman architecture monuments in Belgrade.

 THE DEFTERDAR GATE